 Leroyâ€™s mother, Anna Margareta Jonsson, was born in Stockholm, the youngest of four daughters of Bengt Jonsson and Maria Lovisa Hörling.
 The family lived at Rörstandsgatan.
 The family emigrated from Stockholm to America in 1887.
 At first they stayed with relatives in Worcester, Massachusetts.
 In 1902 they moved to 269 Norfolk Street in Cambridge.
 Annaâ€™s father Bengt was a fine woodworker who built Victorian piano cases for the Ivers and Pond Company of Boston.
 Of the four Jonsson daughters, Anna was the most musically gifted.
 She played piano, organ and guitar.

-Leroyâ€™s father, Bror Anton Andersson, came from the small village of Ă–varp, parish of Norra StrĂ¶, near the city of Kristianstad.
+Leroyâ€™s father, Bror Anton Andersson, came from the small village of Ă–varp, parish of Norra StrĂ¶, near the city of Kristianstad ( spelled Christianstad from 1614 to 1906).
 This area is in the northeast corner of the province of SkĂĄne, located in southern Sweden.
 Bror Anton Andersson was the seventh of eight children born to Nils Andersson and Hanna Nilsdotter who were crofters (toparen), working as farmers on land they rented.
 They decided to leave Sweden after Nils co-signed a loan for a friend who could not repay the loan.
 Nils could not earn enough money in Sweden to repay the loan himself so the family moved to the United States and sent money back to Sweden until the loan was repaid.

 Nils Andersson, his wife Hanna, and their eight children traveled on a steamship to Boston via London in March 1882, one month shy of Brorâ€™s third birthday.
-The Andersons first lived in Chicago and later moved to suburban Maywood.
-After graduating from North Park College, Bror Anderson and his brother Nils Olof Anderson moved to Philadelphia and then to Cambridge, Massachusetts.
-As a young man, he played mandolin and banjo.
+The Andersons first lived in Chicago, Illinois and later moved to suburban Maywood, Illinois.
+Bror Anderson and his brother Nils Olof Anderson moved to Philadelphia and then to Cambridge, Massachusetts.
+As a young man, Bror played mandolin and banjo.

 Many emigrantsâ€™ names changed when they arrived in America.
 In Leroy Andersonâ€™s family, Jonsson became Johnson, Andersson became Anderson, and Leroyâ€™s father, Bror, ("brother" in English) became Brewer.